Guilsfield

 Guilsfield (Cegidfa, lit.
-"Hemlock-field") is a village and local government community in Montgomeryshire, Powys, Wales.
+"Hemlock-field") is a village and community in Montgomeryshire, Powys, Wales.
 It lies beside Guilsfield Brook about three miles north of Welshpool.
 It is located on the B4392 road and a disused branch of the Montgomery Canal starts nearby.
 The community has an area of 30.01 sqkm and had a population of 1,640 in 2001. rising to 1,727 in 2011.
 The community includes the villages of Burgedin and Groes-lwyd.
 The village itself had a population of about 1,220.

 Name

 The Welsh name of the village was first recorded in the 12th century as Kegitua.
 The English name was first recorded in 1278 as "Guildesfelde".
 It may be named after a person (i.e., "Gyldi's field") or could mean "gold field".

 History

 In 1862, a hoard of metalwork from the late Bronze Age was discovered near the village.
 It contained over 120 pieces such as swords, spearheads, and axes.